epiverse-trace/git-rstudio-basics/episodes/01-basics.md

 ::::::::::::::::: checklist

-### Version control systems to track changes
+### Checklist

-A version control system:
+Key characteristics of Version control systems:

 1. Keep the entire history of a file and inspect a file throughout its lifetime.